Skip to main content

 Graduate Jewelry and Metalwork

-The Master of Fine Art (MFA) degree in Jewelry and Metalwork at the School of Art is a comprehensive sixty-hour program of study emphasizing conceptual development, technical/material innovation, and critical analysis where research and creative practice take center stage.
-Concluding with the development of a mature and coherent body of work, the program serves as a springboard for a career as a creative professional in the field.
-The Jewelry and Metalwork graduate studios offer private, well-equipped space to make, collaborate, and research.
-Each individual studio is furnished with a jeweler’s bench, large work bench, and ample storage with the opportunity to reconfigure and adapt the space as each candidate builds their studio practice among supportive graduate peers and faculty.
+The Master of Fine Art (MFA) degree is a 66 hour program of study emphasizing conceptual development, technical/material innovation, and critical analysis where research and creative practice take center stage.
+Concluding with the development of a mature and coherent body of work, the program serves as a springboard for careers as creative professionals.
+The Jewelry and Metalwork area has a private graduate studio that offers a private, well-equipped space to make, collaborate, and research.
+Each individual studio is furnished with a jeweler's bench, large work bench, and ample storage with the opportunity to reconfigure and adapt the space as candidates build their studio practice among supportive graduate peers and faculty.

 students in class